tejasmorajkar/dsa/README.md

-# Data structures and Algorithm problems solutions
+# Data structures and Algorithm problems repository
-Data Structures and Algorithm problems solved in c++ and java.
+Problems are picked from Leetcode, Interviewbit and their solutions are mostly in c++/java.

-Problems are picked from Leetcode, Interviewbit.
+Each problem is solved in different file.

-Each problem is solved in different file. cpp folder contains solutions written in c++ using c++17 standards.
+cpp folder contains solutions written in c++ using c++17 standards.
 Command to compile a cpp program: g++ -std=c++17 Filename.cpp Run cpp program:  ./a.out